amir20/dozzle/README.md

 - Live stats with memory and CPU usage
 - Authentication with username and password 🚨

-While Dozzle should work for most, it is not meant to be a full logging solution.
-For enterprise applications, products like [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana) are more suited.
+Dozzle should work for most.
+It has been tested with hundreds of containers.
+However, it doesn't support offline searching.
+Products like [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana) are more suited for full search capabilities.

-Dozzle won't cost any money and aims to focus only on real-time logs.
+Dozzle doesn't cost any money and aims to focus on real-time debugging.

 ## Getting Dozzle